epiclabs-io/docker-cucumber-protractor-chrome/README.md

 ### Debugging:

-Messages from Selenium and WebDriver are ignored because they polute the console, you can change this by downloading the repository, modifying protractor.sh lines:
+Messages from Selenium and WebDriver are ignored because they polute the console, you can change this by using the `--debugger` flag:

-    node_modules/webdriver-manager/bin/webdriver-manager  update 2>/dev/null &
-    node_modules/webdriver-manager/bin/webdriver-manager  start 2>/dev/null &

-to:

-    node_modules/webdriver-manager/bin/webdriver-manager  update &
-    node_modules/webdriver-manager/bin/webdriver-manager  start &

-This way you can see errors coming from Selenium then do a `docker build .` and run the Image with the given hash instead of the dockerhub image